WDI-SEA/Node-Questionnaire/README.md

 7. We render ejs only when we are ready to send the page to the user.
 How do we render EJS for the browser?
 What is the function? *hint: this would be within the route (app.get(); )*

+app.get('/', function(req, res) {
+	res.render('videogames', {...})
+});

+videogames.ejs is understood because ejs is the render.

 8. Following up on the last question, how do we pass data into EJS template? *hint: you will modify the previous answer*

+???

 ## Section 3

 #### Routes
 1. req params vs req query

+req query for get routes will be used for our course.

 2. Write a route that utilizes req.params
 3. Adding onto the previous question: Inside the callback of the route, how can I access those parameters? *hint: thing back to /add/:x/:y/*
 4. Identify the parts of this url: `localhost:3000/results?search=star+wars`

+localhost:3000  - our domain (on our computer) & port
+/results  - route ()
+?search=star+wars  - parmeters (length varies based on our form)

 5. What part of the url above matches the express route?
 6. What is the difference between using req.params and req.query
 7. How can I access the query key/value pairs inside the route callback?